Science Curriculum for the Adolescent Aged Twelve to Fifteen Years

 .08 Review and extend knowledge of human physiology, including body functions, hormones, and nutrients

-.09 Explore the interdependency of life – food chains & food webs
+.09 Explore the interdependency of life – including food chains & food webs

-.10 Investigate ecosystems, including populations, interactions, and biodiversity within ecosystems
+.10 Investigate ecosystems, including organisms, populations, interactions, and biodiversity within and between ecosystems

 .18 Inquire into the role and impact of humans on various biomes